An Individual’s Pain is Relative, Not Comparative

 The source of a person’s pain alters their life in unknown ways.
 The greater the pain the more powerful the feelings the more the subconscious hides us from the trauma, but not completely.
 That pain comes out sideways, often in the form of addiction, anger, self-sabotage, and victimization.

 For the rest of that child’s life, they will unconsciously avoid any situation that even closely resembles the feel of the original pain.
 It’s like an imaginary line that can never be crossed.
 The anxiety and fear will start to surface and they will not understand why.
 The avoidance of anything that brings on these feelings becomes their path.
 Their world becomes smaller, freedom to be who they are and what they want gets smaller as they look through the rearview mirror of their life.

 Their life is spent as a victim.
 Only they don’t know that they have adopted the victim role and become stuck as their emotional development stopped at the time of the abuse.
 They live in constant fear, defenseless without a voice.
 Everywhere in life, they are unknowingly the victim, their identity is for the world to use and abuse them because that’s what they learned….. to be loved you must be the victim, to be loved is to allow yourself to be abused.
 The most attention they received is when they were being abused.
-The feeling is that they have no human rights, they feel as they were property, without personal boundaries, have no right to say no, to protect themselves or leave abusive relationships.
+The feeling is that they have no human rights, they feel as if they were property, without personal boundaries, have no right to say no, to protect themselves, or leave abusive relationships.

 Children internalized the abuse.
-They feel not as they did something wrong to deserve the abuse, they feel they are wrong.
+They feel not as if they did something wrong to deserve the abuse, they feel they are wrong.
 Not that they made a mistake, that they are a mistake.